FAQs

 -

 Mar'a'yeh is open to professional artists who identify as Jewish and/or Muslim.
-This identification can be religious, ethnic or cultural.
-We are all complex beings who negotiate multiple identities, and we want to be clear that we are open to the broadest understandings of these identifications.
+This identification can be religious, ethnic, or cultural.
+We are all complex beings who negotiate multiple identities, and we want to be clear that we welcome the broadest understandings of these identifications.

 -